 To allow all client keys without checking, specify CURVE_ALLOW_ANY for the location.

-'''

-configure_gssapi (domain='', location=None)

-Configure GSSAPI authentication
+configure_gssapi (domain='', location=None) Configure GSSAPI authentication configure_plain (domain='', passwords=None) Configure PLAIN authentication for a given domain.

-'''

 Currently this is a no-op because there is nothing to configure with GSSAPI.